runa91/FRCNN_git/README.md

 ### Training

-1. Create your own data set and add a new class similar to my 'building' class to the folder $FRCNN_ROOT/lib/datasets/.
+1. Create your own data set and add a new class similar to the existing 'building' class to the folder $FRCNN_ROOT/lib/datasets/.
 You may have a look at $FRCNN_ROOT/changes_wrt_orig_frcnn.odt for more information.

 2. Train a model: